GrgoMariani/Layered-HashMap-Cpp/README.md

 ### Info
 A project of mine made some time ago.
 While tinkering about HashMaps I realized I could do a really simple auto-dynamically-allocating one.

-By using the properties of Chinese Remainder Theorem we can achieve extremely quick read and writes, as well as keeping the memory allocation low as it can be.
+By using the properties of `Chinese Remainder Theorem` we can achieve extremely quick read and writes, as well as keeping the memory allocation low as it can be.

 Tested on a ridiculously big number of objects.
 Could be used to find 1 in 10^9 (1000000000) objects by using only 16GB of space - average search depth is 2.26 reads, maximum search depth is 7 reads - so yeah, really really fast.
-It can be set to go even faster (avg 1.4 max 5) but requires twice the memory usage.
+It can be set to go even faster (avg 1.4 max 5).

 For those that are interested you can read more in the included [PDF file](ShortExplanation.pdf).

 ### Install
 Clone the repo and just `make` .
 The repo supports MinGW and Linux.

 This will only compile the example, but what more do you need.

+You can find the executables in `build/crt_hashmap_example` and `build/stdlib_hashmap_example`.

 ## Benchmark
 Check the makefile.
 You can either compile my version of the HashMap or the stdlib `std::unordered_map<>` .